Living Trusts

 Revocable Living Trusts

 Living trusts are relatively easy to set up.
 Trusts transfer property outside of probate upon your death and generally are not public record.
 Even though trust documents may not be public record, in states that assess inheritance taxes, the trust’s value may be listed on your state’s inheritance tax office records.
-In Pennsylvania inheritance taxes are assessed on all estates C regardless of the size C unlike federal estate taxes that don’t tax estates that are valued under a set amount.
+In Pennsylvania inheritance taxes are assessed on all estates regardless of the size unlike federal estate taxes that don’t tax estates that are valued under a set amount.

 Living Trusts are almost impossible to contest because they are initiated during your lifetime when you are active and able to make sound judgments.
 Living trusts can be easily drafted online.
 However, when you have special needs dependents and other unique situations it is wise to consult with an attorney to review or draft your documents.
-Both Quicken WillMaker Plusor Preparing your Legal Documents Onlineare easy to use and I completed my trust in about an hour because I had all of the information available in my "Survivor’s Binder."

-Not everyone needs a living trust.
-You can use other methods to avoid probate such as designating bank accounts, savings bonds, stocks, and brokerage accounts, Joint Tenancy, Pay on Death (POD), Transfer on Death (TOD), and designating beneficiaries for insurance policies.
-Use the free downloadable "Asset Allocation" spreadsheet that I developed with samples to determine how your accounts are registered and designated.
-You can evaluate and amend the account registrations and designations to insure your assets go to the desired beneficiary.
+You can evaluate and amend the account registrations and designations to ensure your assets go to the desired beneficiary.
 If the majority of your assets can be transferred with proper account registration you may not need a trust document.
 Trusts aren’t recommended for small estates with little monetary value, if you don’t have someone to designate "Successor Trustee," or if you have complex debt problems.

 The book titled Plan Your Estate states, "To create a trust, you must sign a document that specifies: